 Religious Education at New Park

-At New Park Primary School, we believe that Religious Education contributes dynamically to our children’s education and all-round personal development.
-We recognise the leading role that RE plays in promoting the spiritual, moral, cultural, mental, and physical development of our pupils, whilst also preparing our children for the opportunities, responsibilities and experiences of later life.
+At New Park Primary School, we believe that Religious Education contributes dynamically to our children's education and their all-round personal development.
+We recognise RE's leading role in promoting our pupils' spiritual, moral, cultural, mental, and physical development whilst also preparing our children for the opportunities, responsibilities and experiences of later life.